 Popular Skills for Employment Manager

-Employment Managers report using a diverse set of skills on the job.
-Most notably, skills in People Management, Microsoft Excel, Microsoft Word, and Microsoft Office are correlated to pay that is above average.
-Skills that pay less than market rate include Windows Operating System General Use.
-The majority of those who know Microsoft Excel also know Microsoft Word.
+Employment Managers report using a wide range of professional skills.
+Most notably, skills in People Management, Microsoft Excel, Microsoft Office, and Microsoft Word are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use.
+For most people, competency in Microsoft Excel indicates knowledge of Microsoft Word.

 Pay by Experience Level for Employment Manager